kohrar/Wyze-Firmwares/v2/README.md

 # Wyze Cam v2 Firmware

+## 4.28.4.49 - RTSP Beta
+* Beta firmware with RTSP support

+## v2 Webcam
+* Webcam firmware
+* The webcam video, speaker, and mic all function properly.
+* Mic audio may be low.
+We suggest you set your audio level to medium, or use your own microphone and speaker.

 ## 4.9.9.1433 (September 27, 2022)
 * Improved Internet connection code
 * Improved live stream connectivity